NASA-AMMOS/AIT-Core/doc/source/plugin_openmct.rst

 Update your AIT configuration file :ref:`config.yaml <Config_Intro>` to add the AITOpenMctPlugin in the 'server:plugins:' section.

 .. _Ait_openmct_port:
-The plugin's 'port' value defaults to 8082, but can be overridden in the configuration.
+The plugin's 'service_port' value defaults to 8082, but can be overridden in the configuration.
 If something other than the default is used, you will also need to include this in the OpenMCT frameworks's setup configuration.

 Currently, the server is assumed to run on 'localhost'.

 .. _Plugin_config:

-Example configuration:
+Example configuration with realtime telemetry only:

 .. code-block:: none